30 Days of Serving and Sharing: Goodness & Kindness

 Hebrews 13:16 (NKJV)

 I’ve divided this project of serving and sharing into four blog posts.
 I know the fruit of the Spirit is instilled only by God.
-I’m simply using the names below to help group my categories of service and sharing.
-My “Goodness” category involves tasty goodness as well.
+I’m simply using the names below to help group my categories.
+My “Goodness” category involves tasty goodness as well!

 In the end, we will have over fifty activity ideas from which you and your family can choose to do.